Key Highlights

 -

-Noise Level: Consider the operational noise of the device, especially if it will be used in residential areas or during events.
+Noise Level: Consider the operational noise of the generator, especially if it will be used in residential areas or during events.
 Look for models with sound-attenuated enclosures to minimize disturbance and comply with local noise regulations.

 -